A story of struggle, defiance, and reflection

 Four weeks before his demise, Richard prepared and notarized all of the necessary documents to transfer his accumulated worldly possessions to his next of kin.
 A Health Care Directive was signed for his wife to manage his health affairs.
 A Durable Power of Attorney for his financial affairs.
 A Living Trust to transfer his real estate holdings to avoid probate.
 And a formal Last Will and Testament to bequeath his jewelry, pieces of fine art and personal belongings.

 Richard purchased his own lot in the cemetery in preparation for his final resting place.
-Only one issue he struggled with: be buried, or, be cremated.
+Only one issue he struggled with: be buried, or cremated.
 After a brief discussion with his wife, Samantha, the issue was solved.
 He will be buried.
-And, so it was declared.
+So, it was declared.

-On the day of his funeral, and to the people around him, Richard was a dead man.
-But, to him, he was alive being placed in a casket aware of what is happening with him.
+On the day of his funeral, to the people in attendance, Richard was a dead man.
+But, to him, he was alive being placed in a casket aware of what is happening around him.
 He can see his friends and family members lining up to greet him farewell.
 He recognized them all.
-Attempted to greet them back, but, he can’t.
+Attempted to greet them back, but, sadly, he can’t.

 He felt trapped.
 He was trapped.

-As he looked up, he saw the tears of his wife, and also saw her wicked smiles.
-In a flash, he reflected on his life and how he spent it entertaining every Tom, Dick, and Harry.
-How extensively he traveled while ignoring his kids and family.
-And how he took them to every museum, ocean, and concert, but to no church.
-He recalled how he never visited his parents in their old age.
+As he looked up, he saw the tears of his wife, and also saw her wicked smile.
+In a flash, he reflected on his life and how he spent it entertaining every Tom, Dick, and Harry, add to that Samantha’s parents, her siblings and few of her girlfriends of whom he secretly dined and wined.
+He recalled how extensively he alone traveled and on occasions taking his kids to every museum, ocean, and concert, but to no house of worship or spiritual place.
+He recalled how he never visited his parents in their old age, nor paid them respect.

 As everyone left for the night, he rested awaiting what is to happen to him next.

-He was awaken by two workers of the mortuary pushing his body towards an oven whose flames were set at 1,400-2000 degree Fahrenheit.
-The workers lifted his body and placed it in a wooden coffin; looked at it, and uttered: good bye.
+He was awaken by two workers of the mortuary pushing his lifeless body towards an oven whose flames were set at 1,400-2000 degree Fahrenheit.
+The workers lifted his body and placed it in a wooden coffin; looked at it, and uttered, “good bye friend.”

 “Oh, my Lord,” he screamed.
-“What are they doing?
-I wished my body to be buried — why are they preparing my body to be burned alive?” he asked himself.
-And screamed loudly, “STOP, STOP, STOP…”.
+“What are you doing?
+I wished my body to be buried — why are you preparing my body to be burned alive?” he asked himself, and loudly screamed, “STOP, STOP, STOP…”.

 The oven’s door opened and his body on a moving belt was guided into it.
-Speechless, he summoned his faded energy and screamed, “don’t burn me.
-Don’t burn me … I was a good man, why are you putting me in hell, I deserve to be buried as I desired?”
+Speechless, he summoned his faded energy and screamed, “…don’t burn me.
+Don’t burn me … I was a good man … why are you putting me in hell?
+I deserve to be buried as I wished and desired.”
 He screamed, “stop, stop,” and screamed, but, to no avail.
-He is trapped alone — his family members are gone, and no one left in sight.
+He is trapped alone — his family members, friends, and all people he knew are gone, and no one was left in sight.